 I have much interest in robot alum MIG welds, as I was the first person in North America to establish the robot MIG data on complex, multi-robot, MIG welds on the large, aluminum robot application shown above.

-In my home section page two, and in the MIG aluminum section at this site, there is much more information on the subject of Aluminum MIG weld fabrication issues and my resolutions.
+In the home section, page two, and in the MIG aluminum section at this site, there is much more information on the subject of Aluminum robot MIG weld fabrication issues and of course the resolutions.

 WITH THE MAJORITY OF AUTO - TRUCK PLANTS AND THEIR SUPPLIERS, YOU WILL NOT HAVE TO LOOK FAR, TO FIND THE EXTENSIVE WELD COST CONSEQUENCES THAT DAILY RESULT FROM UNDER QUALIFIED ROBOT LINE, MANAGERS, ENGINEERS, TECHNICIANS & SUPERVISORS.

 in 2014, WITH 20 MILLION VEHICAL RECALLS, AND BILLIONS OF DOLLARS SPENT ANNUALY ON RECALL REPAIR COSTS, IT WOULD SEEM THAT WELDING IS JUST ONE PROCESS, THAT THE AUTO - TRUCK MANAGERS AND ENGINEERS HAVE MANUFACTURING ISSUES WITH.

 A REASONABLE QUESTION ONE COULD ASK.
 WHY IS THE INDUSTRY TRAINING NOT BEING PROVIDED SO INDIVIDUALS CAN BUILD AND BE RESPONSIBLE FOR, COMPONENTS THAT ARE ACTUALLY BUILT IN COMPLIANCE WITH THE DESIGNER'S SPECIFICATIONS.